mtzgroup/aimsprop/docs/CONTRIBUTING.md

 #### Creating a Subset of the Trajectory

-To add this feature you would add a new method to the [Trajectory][aimsprop.traj:trajectory] object that takes `self`, and whatever other parameters are required to create your subset, and returns a new `Trajectory` object containing the `Frames` of interest.
+To add this feature you would add a new method to the [Trajectory][aimsprop.traj:Trajectory] object that takes `self`, and whatever other parameters are required to create your subset, and returns a new `Trajectory` object containing the `Frames` of interest.
 See the `subset_by_x` methods on `Trajectory` for examples.

 #### Documenting Your Function